eerkela/bertrand/docs/source/content/api/ScalarType.rst

 Constructors
 ------------
-These are automatically called by :func:`detect_type` and :func:`resolve_type` to create instances of the associated type.
+These are called by :func:`detect_type` and :func:`resolve_type` to create instances of the associated type.

 .. autosummary::
     :toctree: ../../generated